-For the Postgraduate Diploma in Journalism, students must have completed a bachelor’s degree, and the programme welcomes graduates from all disciplines.
+For the Graduate Diploma in Journalism, students must have completed a bachelor’s degree, and the programme welcomes graduates from all disciplines.

 Students are required to complete an application form and attend a formal interview before selections are made.
 Selection takes into account a number of factors, notably evidence that the applicant has a realistic understanding of the workplace and possible career paths, and a sense of vocation about journalism.

-More information on the application process and an application form are available from the Journalism programme website.
+More information on the application process is available from the Journalism programme website.

 For entry to the Doctor of Philosophy (PhD) in Journalism, students must have completed an honours degree with First or Second Class Honours, or a master's degree with Distinction, in a related discipline.

 6th Floor, Locke Building – see campus maps